AdobeDocs/experience-platform.en/help/intelligent-services/customer-ai/discover-insights.md

 ## Next steps

 This document outlined the insights provided by a Customer AI service instance.
-You can now continue to the [downloading scores in Customer AI](./download-scores.md) tutorial or browse the other [Adobe Intelligent Services](../home.md) guides that are offered.
+You can now continue to the tutorial on [downloading scores in Customer AI](./download-scores.md) or browse the other [Adobe Intelligent Services](../home.md) guides that are offered.